 OVERHEATING: Indicates that the internal temperature of the TxII is too high.
-Don't turn the TxII OFF but leave it in this state to let the fan running and cool off the instrument.
+Don't turn the TxII OFF but leave it in this state to let the fan keep running to cool off the instrument.

 POWER LIMIT: Reduce the output voltage.